QuickServerLab/QuickLB/README.md

 QuickLB Beta
 ------------
 QuickLB - Easy to use TCP load balancer.
-QuickLB is a free,fast and reliable solution offering?high availability,?load balancing, and proxying for TCP based applications.
+QuickLB is a free,fast and reliable solution offering high availability,load balancing, and proxying for TCP based applications.
 It is particularly suited for tcp/ip based server and web sites crawling under very high loads.
-Supporting?thousands?of connections.
+Supporting thousands of connections.
 QuickLB is based on QuickServer

 QuickLB is simple yet powerful.
 Its simple design promotes quick deployment, easy to use and setup.